 10. Literacy Stations:

 Literacy stations are the most obvious classroom spot to use task cards.
 Each student will use their own recording sheet and complete each of the task cards during independent station time.
-My task cards all come with instructional (informational) sheets that can be used at the station for student reference.
+My task card activities all come with instructional (informational) sheets that can be used at the station for student reference.

 9. Whole Class Instruction: